 On January 15, 2015, Bombardier announced the pause of its Learjet 85 business aircraft program due to weak market demand in that segment and following a downward revision of Bombardier's business aircraft market forecast, which resulted in a pre-tax special charge of approximately \$1.4 billion in the fourth quarter of 2014 and an expected workforce reduction of approximately 1,000 employees in 2015.
-Bombardier also announced the revision of previously announced financial guidance for 2014 following a review of preliminary results compiled by Bombardier for the fiscal year ended December 31, 2014.
 On October 28, 2015, due to the lack of sales following the prolonged market weakness, Bombardier cancelled the Learjet 85 business aircraft program.